Simple Laundry

 3. Rinse, Roll, Dry

-Rinse with warm water.
+Rinse with cool water.
 Gently squeeze (don't wring!) out the water then roll it up in a towel (or a cotton flat) to help speed up drying.
 Lay flat or hang to dry.

 1. Remove Solids